 Survive Climate Change: https://survive-climate-change.com/

 I branded my social media outlets “Champion of the Underdog“.
 Subsequently, I gained followers across several main platforms.
-These are facebook, twitter, linkedIn, YouTube, tumblr and pinterest.
+These are Facebook, Twitter, LinkedIn, YouTube and Tumblr.
 I even created my own podcast!

 I deeply enjoy using these platforms to discuss and promote my eco-socialist beliefs and values.
 The challenging part about being truly progressive is that you never reach a point where you have a final manifesto written in black ink.
 Just as the status quo moves over time, truly progressive people move forward.
 While progressive values remain, policies must change, as our understanding of the world grows.

-This contrasts with Conservative (and even some moderates), who often refer to a 2000 year old texts to justify their outdated ideas and beliefs.
+This contrasts with Conservative (and even some moderates), who often refer to 2000 year old scripture to justify their outdated ideas and beliefs.
 Whether Christian, Muslim, Buddhist or Church of the Flying Spaghetti Monster, ancient script should not impede the sensible functioning of a modern democracy.